VincenzoBuonanova/VincenzoBuonanova/README.md

 ## 🤝 **Looking to Collaborate:**
 I'm enthusiastic about joining innovative projects and dynamic teams that push the boundaries of web development.
-If you're working on something exciting and think I could contribute, let's get in touch!
+If you're working on something exciting, let's connect!

 ## 📫 **How to Reach Me:**